daattali/shinyalert/README.md

 `callbackJS` function uses JavaScript code.

-Since closing the modal with the Escape key results in a return value of `FALSE`, the callback functions can be modified to not print hello in that case.
+Since closing the modal with the Escape key results in a return value of `FALSE`, the callback functions can be modified to not print anything in that case.

     shinyalert(